-The analytic revolution started with data mining [2], which adapted machine learning and pattern detection algorithms to work on large data sets.
-In data mining scalability implied fast processing beyond main memory limits, with parallel processing as a secondary aspect.
+The big data analytics revolution was born with data mining [2], which optimized machine learning statistics and pattern detection algorithms to analyze large data sets.
+Data mining research focus on scalability implied efficient processing beyond RAM limits, leaving parallel processing as a secondary requirement.
 Around the same time data warehousing [2] was born to analyze databases with demanding queries in so-called On-Line Analytical Processing [1].
-During the last decade Data Warehouses evolved and went through a disruptive transformation to become Big Data Lakes, where data exploded in the three Vs. Volume, Velocity and Variety.
+During the last decade Data Warehouses evolved and went through a disruptive transformation to become Big Data Lakes, where data exploded in the three Vs: Volume, Velocity and Variety.
 The three Vs brought new challenges to data mining systems.
 So data mining and queries on Big Data lakes morphed into a catch-all term: Big Data Analytics [3].
 This evolution brought faster approaches, tools and algorithms to load data, querying beyond SQL considering semantics, mixing text with tables, stream processing and computing machine learning models (broadly called AI).
 A more recent revolution brought two more Vs: Veracity in the presence of contradictory information and even Value, given so many development and tool options and the investment to exploit big data.
 Nevertheless, having so much information in a central repository enabled more sophisticated exploratory analysis, beyond multivariate statistics and queries.
 Over time people realized that managing so much diverse data required not only database technology, but also a more principled approach laying its foundation on one hand in mathematics (probability, machine learning, numerical optimization, statistics) and on the other hand, more abstract, highly analytic, programming (combining multiple languages, pre-processing data, integrating diverse data sources), giving birth to Data Science (DS).
 This new trend is not another fad: data science is now considered a competing discipline to computer science and even applied mathematics.

-In this survey article, we consider popular languages used in Data Science today: Python, R, and SQL.
-We discuss storage, data manipulation functions, processing and main analytical tasks across diverse systems including their runtimes, the Hadoop stack and DBMSs.
-We identify their strengths and weaknesses in a modern data science environment.
-Due to space limitations examples with source code and diagrams are omitted.
+We survey programming languages widely used in Data Science: Python, R, and SQL.
+We contrast storage, data manipulation functions, processing and main analytical tasks across diverse systems including their intractive runtimes, the Hadoop [5] stack and parallel DBMSs [1].
+We discuss their strengths and weaknesses, making clear there is no single winner and therefore they will have to coexist in the foreseable future.